Kihumba/private-/Phase-C/Curriculum/n-Team-Dynamics/n-Team-Dynamics.md

 ## Skill Description

-The Fellow understands their expanded role as a senior member of a team, with others reporting to them, and how they are responsible not only for their own individual contributions but also the work that their team contributes.
+The Fellow understands their role within the structure of the team and what's expected of them; understands the roles of team members and how to work well with them.
+Adept at their role within the team, promotes team (Andela, Class, Client, Etc) first, creates environment that team thrives in.